spion/llmcli/README.md

 ## Premise

-Most agentic LLM tools are designed to offer broad capabilities to the LLM, then try to limit the LLM's access to the system through sandboxing or similar configuration.
+Most agentic LLM tools are designed to offer broad capabilities to the LLM, then try to limit the LLM's access to the system through sandboxing, prompting or similar suboptimal methods.
 This approach  can lead to unintended consequences.
 Furthermore, the configuration provided is often limited and inflexible, making it difficult to adapt to specific tasks.

 `llmcli` takes a different approach.
 You get full control over the tools through a simple configuration file.
 Every tool is an arbitrary shell script, ran with the shell of your choice.
 You can define both